tumanina/ReadingIsGoodService/README.md

 Update database command can be called as one of deployment's steps or part of container (Dockerfile).
 2. Database in memory.
 Switching to this option is managed by flag UseInMemoryDatabase in appsetting.json file.
 This features can be used for testing purposes (integration tests).

+Database design represent very simple solution, for example address has been simplified from one-to-many relation to single field, also price should contain currency and have to be time-related.

 <b>Authorizaion and Authentification:</b>

 Token for testing purpose: eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6IkpvaG4gRG9lIiwiaWF0IjoxNTE2MjM5MDIyLCJ1c2VyaWQiOjU3OTN9.mXLWmKSxcuTX_GM5V6e7WeEDA-dofCsr0ZZldkd7v7k